Miniera

 Giulio Galasso

-I am an architect and researcher based in Zurich.
-I graduated from Politecnico di Milano, IUAV and TU Munich, and I am currently a research …
+Giulio Galasso is an architect and researcher based in Zurich.
+He graduated from Politecnico di Milano, IUAV and TU Munich, and he is currently a …

 Italy